ravi-rajyaguru15/Project-01-dockerized-multi-service-application/README.md

 ---

-## Key Features
+## Engineering Insights

-- Multi-container orchestration with Docker Compose
-- Containerized build process using Maven
-- Reverse proxy routing with Nginx
-- Dynamic runtime configuration using environment variables via `.env`
-- Inter-container communication using a shared Docker network
+- Built a multi-container system using Docker Compose with proper inter-service networking
+- Used Maven as a containerized build tool to produce `.war` files for Tomcat deployment
+- Replaced hardcoded credentials with dynamic `.env` file for config management
+- Implemented Nginx as a reverse proxy to forward traffic to the Tomcat app container
-- Production-style deployment on AWS EC2
+- Practiced real-world deployment and debugging using an actual EC2 instance (not locally)
+- Debugged container startup sequences, port conflicts, and Docker networking quirks

 ---

-## Engineering Decisions
-- Chose Docker Compose to manage service dependencies and simplify orchestration of multiple containers on a single host
-- Used Maven as a standalone build container to ensure a reproducible `.war` file generation during deployment
-- Applied Nginx as a reverse proxy for abstraction and better request routing to the Tomcat container
-- Migrated hardcoded credentials (e.g., MySQL, RabbitMQ) into environment variables via a `.env` file to support better configuration management
-- Explicitly declared Docker networks and service dependencies in `docker-compose.yml` to control container startup order and network resolution
-- Isolated persistent data volumes where applicable for database containers
-- Used real AWS infrastructure to simulate real-world cloud provisioning — this was not done locally to maximize cloud readiness and practice debugging on real infrastructure.

----

 ## What This Project Demonstrates

-- Foundational understanding of container-based application architecture
-- Practical use of Docker Compose for service orchestration
+- Solid foundation in containerized deployment
+- Hands-on experience with multi-service orchestration
-- AWS EC2 provisioning and deployment flow
+- Real-world AWS provisioning and service exposure
-- Secure handling of environment-specific configurations using `.env`
+- Practical application of `.env` for secure, flexible configuration
-- Hands-on deployment of a stateful, multi-tier web app
-- Reproducible build pipeline within a cloud-hosted Linux environment
+- Clean separation of services with composable infrastructure
+- Use of mult-stage Dockerfile to reduce image size and isolate build from runtime.

 ---